DOBOR aims to preserve Hawaii’s natural and cultural resources while ensuring public access to State waters and enhancing the ocean experience.

 Re-register my Boat via eHawaii – vessel transfers and new registrations must be done in person.

-Severe weather can hit Hawaii any time.
+Severe weather and tsunami’s can hit Hawaii any time.
 Are you prepared?

 NOTICES …. to Commercial Operators